monax/aspen-sdk/sdk/README.md

   // Depending on whether ERC721 or ERC1155
   const tokenId: null | BigNumberish = 2;
-  // Get the active claim phase from the contract const activeConditions = await contract.issuance.getActiveClaimConditions(tokenId);
+  // Get the active claim phase from the contract const conditions = await contract.conditions.getState(claimingAccount, tokenId);
-  if (!activeConditions) {
+  if (conditions.claimState !== 'ok') {
-    throw new Error(`No active claim condition`);
+    throw new Error(`Not okay to mint based on user restrictions and claim phase`);
   }
-  // Get claim conditions from the current claim phased enriched with user-account-specific additional data (such as
-  // per-wallet claim limits)
-  const userConditions = await contract.issuance.getUserClaimConditions(claimingAccount, tokenId);

-  if (!userConditions) {
-    throw new Error(`No user claim conditions`);
-  }
-  // Combine the active claim condition and user conditions to compute a global view of whether the use can claim const restrictions = await contract.issuance.getUserClaimRestrictions(userConditions, activeConditions, [], 0);
-  if (restrictions.claimState !== 'ok') {
-    throw new Error(`Not okay to mint based on user restrictions and claim pahse`);
-  }
   // Finally claim
-  await contract.issuance.claim(
+  await contract.claims.claim(
     // The signer for the user entitled to claim signer,
+    {
+      conditionId: conditions.activeClaimConditionId
-    // Usually this is the address of the signer above unless the claimant would like the NFT to be deposited elsewhere claimingAccount,
+      // Usually this is the address of the signer above unless the claimant would like the NFT to be deposited elsewhere
+      receiver: claimingAccount,
       // tokenId if ERC1155, null if ERC721
       tokenId,
-    // Quantity to claim (multiple tokens can be claimed in a single call for both ERC721 and ERC1155) BigNumber.from(1),
+      // Quantity to claim (multiple tokens can be claimed in a single call for both ERC721 and ERC1155)
+      quantity: BigNumber.from(1),
+      // price details
+      currency: conditions.currency,
+      pricePerToken: conditions.pricePerToken,
-    // The
+      // allowlist proofs
-    activeClaimConditions.activeClaimCondition.currency,
-    activeClaimConditions.activeClaimCondition.pricePerToken,
+      proofs: conditions.allowlistStatus.proofs,
+      proofMaxQuantityPerTransaction: conditions.allowlistStatus.proofMaxQuantityPerTransaction,
+    }
   );
 }
 ```